Rony Barrak: Career

 Barrak made his first TV performance at the age of seven and then proceeded to improve his skills through school and family performances.
 Rony started his first music studies at the age of sixteen, at Holy Spirit University of Kaslik (Music School department) in Lebanon.
 At the age of seventeen, Rony won the Gold Medal in a competition on the Lebanese Broadcasting Corporation International (LBCI) television for talented young musicians in Lebanon and the Middle East.

-He moved to London in 1990 where he studied orchestral percussion and Drum kit at the Guildhall School of Music and Drama and later taught Middle Eastern Percussion at Trinity College of Music.
-As a Lebanese origin Rony also hold a British citizenship.
-Blending eastern and western flavors, Rony is a versatile percussionist, composer, pianist, and arranger.
-He plays and composes his own fusion style “A colorful blend of Arabic, Latin, Jazz, funk, New Age and chill-out”.
-He also assembled his own unique percussion set.
-He has also incorporated into his performances instruments such as car parts.
-Rony’s love for classical music propelled him to compose symphonic pieces.
+He moved to London in 1990, where he studied orchestral percussion and drums at the Guildhall School of Music and Drama.
+He later taught Middle Eastern Percussion at Trinity College of Music.

 Since 2009 he has composed, orchestrated and premiered three symphonic compositions, including a percussion interlude and a Darbouka cadenza, that was performed in the US, Germany and Armenia, plus other work for chamber orchestra that was premiered at Al Bustan Festival in Lebanon 2016.
 In the same year, he was also commissioned by “Ensemble mini orchestra” in Berlin to orchestrate & perform “Romanian Folk Dances” by Béla Bartók (Bartok beyond borders project).
 He introduced his Middle Eastern touch to the orchestration that was premiered in Berlin 2016 and 4 other concerts in Budapest and Germany 2022.